 · AR formula – dairy based formula with natural thickener added.
 Available through most supermarkets. e.g. Karicare Aptamil AR, S26 AR.

 · Thickening feeds with rice cereal (baby rice).
+Please check the ingredients as some brands of rice cereals, contains milk products.
 You can experiment a bit with the consistency, but usually 1 tsp of rice per 30-50 mls of formula is adequate.
 Some parents in countries other than New Zealand have been advised to use different cereals such as oatmeal because rice cereal may cause constipation.
 This is not recommended in NZ as it contains gluten – the early introduction of this may increase the risk of gluten intolerance developing.

 · It also pays to remember when using thickened feeds that you may need to use teats with larger holes (medium/fast flow), and it is also best to mix Karicare food thickener and AR formula with cold liquid (heat bottles after mixing).